lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-3.md

     | Promoted of original: Price * discount: Price * final: Price
 ```

-There we have it: a `NotPromoted` total that only stores the price, or a `Promoted` total, that stores both the price before and after the promotion (`original` and `final`) and the discount.
+There we have it: a `NotPromoted` total that only stores the price, or a `Promoted` total, that stores the price before, the discount, and the price after the promotion (`original`, `discount`, and `final`).

 Now let's see it in our read models: